JonPSmith/Net.LocalizeMessagesAndErrors/README.md

 The versions of this library has changed to make it easier to create a new version when a new release of .NET farmework.
 Now the first number defines the .NET version, e.g EfCore.TestSupport version 8.?.? only runs on .NET 8.

+- Version 8.?.?: supports NET 8 only (simpler to update to next NET release)
 - Version 2.?.?: Supports NET 6, 7 and 8
 - Version 1.0.?: Supports NET 6 and 7